Magicianred/my-blog-sample/DBScripts/README.md

 # DBScript

 ## Description
-In this folder we contains the sql script to create the database and table that we use in the application.
+This folder contains the sql scripts to create the database and table that we use in the application.

-For the sql server I use the script in the repository [*sqlserver-db-script-migration-system*](https://github.com/Magicianred/sqlserver-db-script-migration-system)
+For the sql server I use the system in this repository [*sqlserver-db-script-migration-system*](https://github.com/Magicianred/sqlserver-db-script-migration-system)

 ## Instruction